Phoebezuo/Phoebezuo.github.io/_posts/2021-10-08-SQL-Study-Notes.md

 ### Nesting SQL Queries

 Some complex questions can best be answered by using subqueries.
-You can nest SQL queries within each other at basically every clause of a SFW-statement (see below for examples).
+You can nest SQL queries within each other at basically every clause of a SFW-statement.

 Subqueries can be *co-related* or *non co-related* with the outer query.